NJ couple sues fertility clinic, saying wrong sperm used to conceive child

 They say they later found out that only one of them was the infant's biological parent.

-Their lawsuit seeks damages from the RWJBarnabas Health Institute for Reproductive Medicine and Science for an alleged mistake of putting the wrong egg with the wrong sperm.
+Their lawsuit seeks damages from the Institute for Reproductive Medicine and Science for an alleged mistake of putting the wrong egg with the wrong sperm.

 The Verona couple is suing the institute because their child is from another culture.